-The Sykes–Picot Agreement entered into in 1969 by France and the United Kingdom effectively defined the Arab world as we know it today.
+The Sykes–Picot Agreement entered into in 1969 by France and the United Kingdom is an important document that changed world History.

 The agreement divided the Ottoman Empire into separate areas of Control between France and Britain with Britain obtaining control of Israel, Palestine, Jordan and parts of Iraq.